 SIP procedures for STI

-STI as defined in draft-ietf-stir-rfc4474bis specifies the format and usage of the identity header for the SIP protocol.
+STI as defined in draft-ietf-stir-rfc4474bis specifies the format and usage of the identity header field for the SIP protocol.
 This section provides further clarification of usage of rfc4474bis in SHAKEN.

 4474bis Verification procedures

 Draft-ietf-stir-rfc4474bis defines authentication and verification services.
 If the authentication service functions correctly, and the certificate is valid and available to the verification service, the SIP message can be delivered successfully.
-However, if these conditions are not satisfied, the call may fail, and generate an error.
+However, if these conditions are not satisfied, errors can be generated.
 This section identifies important error conditions and specifies procedurally what should happen, if they occur.
+Error handling procedures should consider how best to always deliver the call per current regulatory requirements, while providing diagnostic information back to the signer.

+There are four main procedural errors defined in rfc4474bis that can identify issues with allowing the validation of the identity header field to occur.
+They are:

 436 – ‘Bad-Identity-Info’ – the URI in the info parameter cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error)

-436 should be sent back to the originator to provide an alternate URI

 437 – ‘Unsupported credential’ – this error occurs when a credential is supplied by the info parameter but the verifier doesn’t support it or it doesn’t contain the proper certificate chain in order to trust the credential

-When an invite is rejected with a 437 error code, the originating service provider should interpret this to mean that the credentials are invalid and that they should correct the credentials

 438 – ‘Invalid Identity Header’ – this occurs if the signature validation fails

-A 438 error code should be sent back to originator if it does not contain canon parameter
+426 – ‘Use Identity Header’ is not recommended for SHAKEN until a point where all calls on the VoIP network are mandated either by local or global policy to be signed.Two options are being discussed for how to handle these errors:

-It is recommended practice to only send 436, 437, 438 back to originator once per originating number for a given time period (24 hours).
+First option: The Verification Service should only send 436, 437, 438 back to originator once per originating number for a given time period (24 hours).
 After the 43x errors have been returned once, any subsequent calls from that originating number generating a 43x should be treated as if it were unsigned or worse.

-426 – ‘Use Identity Header’ is not recommended for SHAKEN until a point where all calls on the VoIP network are mandated either by local or global policy to be signed.
+Second option: A reason code passed in the 18x provisional response that indicates one of the four above scenerios.
+In addition, the provision response could be followed up by Authentication Service with a RE-INVITE in the same dialog with a “fixed” identity header field.

 Use of canon parameter

-For initial SHAKEN deployment, canon MUST be included to avoid any potential SBC interaction with headers that may cause large numbers of 438, Invalid Identity Header errors.
+For initial SHAKEN deployment, canon must be included to avoid any potential SBC interaction with headers, especially the Date header field, which could lead to large numbers of 438, Invalid Identity Header errors.

 SIP Identity Header

-Draft-ietf-stir-rfc4474bis defines the identity header for SIP.
-It uses the PASSporT token as a basis for creation of the identity header for INVITE, MESSAGE, and NOTIFY SIP messages.
+Draft-ietf-stir-rfc4474bis defines the identity header field for SIP.
+It uses the PASSporT token as a basis for creation of the identity header field for INVITE, MESSAGE, and NOTIFY SIP messages.

-The procedure is detailed in rfc4474bis, but an example of an INVITE with an identity header is as follows:
+The procedure is detailed in rfc4474bis, but an example of an INVITE with an identity header field is as follows:

 INVITE sip:test1@siptest.comcast.net SIP/2.0 Via: SIP/2.0/UDP 10.36.78.177:60012;branch=z9hG4bK-524287-1---77ba17085d60f141;rport Max-Forwards: 69 Contact: <sip:test2@69.241.19.12:50207;rinstance=9da3088f36cc528e> To: <sip:1000@siptest.comcast.net> From: "Test2"<sip:5712223333@siptest.comcast.net>;tag=614bdb40 Call-ID: 79048YzkxNDA5NTI1MzA0OWFjOTFkMmFlODhiNTI2OWQ1ZTI CSeq: 2 INVITE Allow: SUBSCRIBE, NOTIFY, INVITE, ACK, CANCEL, BYE, REFER, INFO, MESSAGE, OPTIONS Content-Type: application/sdp Date: Tue, 16 Aug 2016 19:23:38 GMT Identity: lW84Z2BbPF8U4AWGg4eeKNlIYAq4j4KexICilTQJsfmEU23d2Nt7-ih1valSKqwzXYctvJqsGzs5NuqAFgrLqg;info=<https://cert-auth.poc.sys.comcast.net/example.crt>;alg=ES256;canon=eyJ0eXAiOiJwYXNzcG9ydCIsImFsZyI6IkVTMjU2IiwieDV1IjoiaHR0cHM6Ly9jZXJ0LWF1dGgucG9jLnN5cy5jb21jYXN0Lm5ldC9leGFtcGxlLmNlcnQifQ.eyJkZXN0Ijp7InVyaSI6WyJzaXA6MTAwMEBzaXB0ZXN0LmNvbWNhc3QubmV0Il19LCJpYXQiOiIxNDcxMzc1NDE4Iiwib3JpZyI6eyJ1cmkiOiJzaXA6NTcxMjIyMzMzM0BzaXB0ZXN0LmNvbWNhc3QubmV0In19 Content-Length: 153 v=0 o=- 13103070023943130 1 IN IP4 10.36.78.177 c=IN IP4 10.36.78.177 t=0 0 m=audio 54242 RTP/AVP 0 a=sendrecv